marianina8/audiofile/README.md

 # audiofile
 In Chapter 12, Cross Compilation Across Different Platforms , we discuss how to cross compile for the three major platforms: darwin, linux, and windows.
 We also write a couple scripts to expedite compilation for all possible platforms and architectures.
 Visit the Makefile to see all the new commands!

+## To run tests:
+make test

+## To run tests in verbose mode:
+make test-verbose

 ## To generate the audiofile CLI documentation on MacOS:
 make manpages